Disclosure

 To Improve Connection Speed for Local Services

-If local websites or services are slow to load or stream, turning off your VPN can make your connection faster.
-The data doesn’t have to go through an extra server.
+Turning off your VPN can make local websites and services load faster.
+This is because your data doesn’t have to travel through an extra server.

 To Access Local Content and Services That Block VPNs

-Some local online content and services block access from VPNs.
-To use these services, you’ll need to turn off your VPN to gain access.
+Some online content and services block VPNs.
+To access these, you need to turn off your VPN.

 To Use Devices or Services That Require Your Real IP Address

-Certain devices or services need your actual IP address to work correctly.
-For these, disable your VPN so they can operate properly.
+Certain devices or services need your real IP address.
+For these, disable your VPN so they can work right.

 To Perform Online Banking That Might Flag VPN Use as Suspicious